5 MIN READ

 Freeze Injury to Corn and Silage

 What temperature is the threshold for freeze injury to corn?
+Can field conditions affect this?

-Will the grain quality be impacted?
+Will the grain quality be impacted by freeze injury?

-If the plant is not completely killed, but the leaves are damaged, will the stalk provide resources to the developing grain?
+If the plant is not completely killed but the leaves are damaged, will the stalk provide resources to the developing grain?

 Will field drydown rates be impacted after a frost event?